jayminwest/TeachNicheOfficial/ai_docs/core/ARCHITECTURE.md

 4. **Transactions**:
    - User initiates purchase
-   - Payment is processed securely
+   - Payment is processed securely through Teach Niche as merchant of record
    - Access rights are granted
-   - Instructor receives payout (minus platform fee)
+   - Creator earnings are recorded in the system
+   - Creator receives periodic payouts based on accumulated earnings

 ## Security Architecture